What is the legal definition of domestic violence in Missouri?

 What protections can I get in an order of protection due to domestic violence?

-- Jointly owned, leased or rented or jointly occupied by you and the abuser; or
+- jointly owned, leased, rented, or occupied by you and the abuser;

-- Owned, leased, rented or occupied by you individually; or
+- owned, leased, rented, or occupied by you individually;

-- Jointly owned, leased or rented by you and someone else (not the abuser); or
+- jointly owned, leased, or rented by you and someone else who is not the abuser; or

-- Jointly occupied by you and someone else (not the abuser) as long as the abuser does not have a property interest in the home;
+- jointly occupied by you and someone else who is not the abuser as long as the abuser does not have a property interest in the home;

-- Forbid the abuser from communicating with you in any manner or through any medium (i.e., phone, computer, etc.);
+- forbid the abuser from communicating with you in any manner or in any way, such as by phone, computer, etc.;

-- Include such other terms as the judge reasonably believes are necessary to ensure your safety.2
+- include other terms that the judge reasonably believes are necessary to ensure your safety.1

-A full order of protection (after notice to the abuser and a hearing) can:
+A full order of protection, issued after notice to the abuser and a hearing, can:

-- Include all of the terms listed above; AND
+- include all of the terms listed above;2 and

-- Order any of the following (as long as your petition has facts/allegations relating to these topics and your petition specifically asks for them):3
+- order any of the following if your petition includes facts or allegations about these topics and specifically asks for these things:

-- the court has jurisdiction (power) over such child;
+- the court has power (jurisdiction) over such child;

 - no prior order regarding custody is pending or has been made; and